EngPeterAtef/Big-Data-Cloud-Computing/README.md

 | Recall    | 0.9357      | 0.9345     |
 | F1 Score  | 0.9340      | 0.9328     |

 ## v.
-Unsuccessful trials that were not included in the final solution
+Unsuccessful trials that were not included in the final solution :x:

 1. Tried to perform all Exploratory Data Analysis (EDA) using PySpark DataFrame (DF) and Plotly (2_EDA.ipynb), but the results were not as good as matplotlib, which doesn’t work by default with PySpark DF.
 So, we used pandas for EDA instead (3_EDA.ipynb).
 2. Tried including some previously dropped columns in the training to assess their impact on accuracy and ensure the correctness of our analysis.
 However, it turns out they don't provide any benefits, and sometimes they significantly worsen accuracy.

 ## vi.
-Any Enhancements and future work
+Any Enhancements and future work :bulb:

 Make hyperparameter tuning for each model instead of using the default parameters.
 Instead of dropping columns that contain a lot of unique values, try to group some of these values using clustering techniques, or find the most important values and mark the others as ‘Other’.

 ## vii.
-Working in fully distributed mode
+Working in fully distributed mode :cloud:

 Deployed a Spark cluster on Azure using HDInsight, with the following specifications: